isabella232/kendo-react-animation/README.md

 ### Kendo UI Fade for React

-The Fade component animates newly-added children with a fade-in effect.
+The Fade animates newly-added children with a fade-in effect.

 ```html-preview
   <style>